Aliases for MAP3K5 Gene

 GeneCards Summary for MAP3K5 Gene

 MAP3K5 (Mitogen-Activated Protein Kinase Kinase Kinase 5) is a Protein Coding gene.
-Diseases associated with MAP3K5 include Hiv-1 and Ischemia.
-Among its related pathways are TNF signaling pathway and Development FGFR signaling pathway.
-GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is MAP3K19.
+Diseases associated with MAP3K5 include Ischemia and Amphetamine Abuse.
+Among its related pathways are p38 MAPK Signaling Pathway (WikiPathways) and Akt Signaling.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase activity.
+An important paralog of this gene is MAP3K15.

 UniProtKB/Swiss-Prot for MAP3K5 Gene